 - Presiding at Board Meetings (March, October, and, as needed, at CYM in August) and the Annual General Meeting of Members (October). - Working with the General Secretary to prepare the agenda for review by the CFSC Executive.
-Agenda is distributed at least 10 days before Board Meetings. - Preparing and presenting the Clerk's Report. - Communicating with the Clerks of Standing Committees for mutual support and consultation. - Communicating with Friends serving on the board of directors, particularly to: - o clarify new director's interests in terms of committee service - assist directors in clarifying decisions regarding continuing service in CFSC.
+Agenda is distributed at least 10 days before Board Meetings. - Preparing and presenting the Clerk's Report. - Communicating with the Clerks of Standing Committees for mutual support and consultation. - Communicating with Friends serving on the board of directors, particularly to: - o clarify new director's interests in terms of committee service - o assist directors in clarifying decisions regarding continuing service in CFSC. - implement the Board Exit Interview process with board members and affiliates (Associate Members, Corresponding Members, non-CFSC members of administration committees) when they resign or complete their service with CFSC (see "Exit Interviews with board members" sub-section within "Board of Directors" section).